• Skip to main content

 Filed Under: meet a DESI member

-What is your position or role in the DESI project (both generally, and day-to-day activities) ?
+What is your position or role in the DESI project (both generally, and day-to-day activities)?

+I am the point person for tiling and fiber assignment needs during the Commissioning Instrument and the various science programs embedded in late Commissioning phase.
+I will also do this for the Survey Validation phase of DESI.
 This work has led to some software development and creation and maintenance of some visualization tools.
 The nature of the commissioning of an instrument demands a daily regroup and change of plans based on the ongoing discussions/analysis; the spectrographs and fiber positioner tests require a wide variety of tile designs and quick turnaround in their content and format.
-Catering to the needs of these tests has been part of my daily routine over the past 5 months.
-There was an extended 9 months-long period of preparation prior to the first light which took the largest chunk my days..
+Catering to the needs of these tests has been part of my daily routine over the past five months.
+There was an extended 9 months-long period of preparation prior to the first light which took the largest chunk my days.

-What would you say is the most interesting or exciting thing about DESI (and/or your job and/or astronomy in general) ?
+What would you say is the most interesting or exciting thing about DESI (and/or your job and/or astronomy in general)?

 The comprehended scales of time and space by us neurologically advanced yet biologically limited creatures, is remarkable.